MrTharinduDasantha/Event-Planning-System/README.md

 npm install
 ```
 #### Environment Variables
-Before running the app, configure the .env file in the server folder with the necessary environment variables.
+Before running the app, configure the .env file in the backend folder with the necessary environment variables.
 - Create a .env file in the backend folder.
 - Replace placeholders with your actual values:
 ```bash